lmfit/uncertainties/doc/index.rst

 The :mod:`uncertainties` library calculates uncertainties using linear `error propagation theory`_ by automatically :ref:`calculating derivatives
 <derivatives>` and analytically propagating these to the results.
 Correlations
 between variables are automatically handled.
-This library can also yield the derivatives of any expression with respect to the variables that have uncertain values.
 For other approaches, see soerp_ (using higher-order terms) and mcerp_ (using a Monte-Carlo approach).

 The `source code`_ for the uncertainties package is licensed under the `Revised BSD License`_.
 This documentation is licensed under the `CC-SA-3 License`_.